 Support student site leaders in their leadership.

 Enforce university and program policies and procedures as necessary, including code of conduct and alcohol- and drug-free policy.

 Serve as a resource should students have questions or concerns, should student site leaders encounter unexpected problems, or in case of an emergency during their trip.

 Serve as a role model for students by ensuring the group is inclusive and respectful and by upholding all university and program policies and procedures.

-Communicate with Civic and Community Engagement Office staff throughout the service trip, particularly in the case of incident/policy violation and emergencies.
+Communicate with Civic and Community Engagement Office staff throughout the service trip, particularly in the case of incident/policy violation and/or emergencies.